 After arriving in Beijing and checking into your hotel, take some time to take a city tour and visit the Forbidden City.
 Your Great Wall guides should give you an evening briefing, outlining how the trip will run and to give a general plan of events over the coming days.
 Check out the gourmet Chinese restaurants offering the very best in Chinese cuisine.

 Great Wall itinerary Day 3 – Beijing to Huangyaguan

 In the morning of day three the excitement begins as you are transported from Beijing to Huangyaguan where you will get your first glimpse of the Great Wall itself.
-As you see the Wall snake along the ridgeline of the Yanshan Mountains it’s amazing to think that all 6,300km (3914 miles) was constructed by hand.
+As you see the Wall snake along the ridgeline of the Yanshan Mountains it’s amazing to think that all 3,914 miles (6,300 km) was constructed by hand.
 Your walk on the Great Wall starts with a downhill section on the Taipingzhai, until reaching the small town of Huangyaguan and your first nights’ accommodation.

 Great Wall itinerary Day 4 – Huangyaguan to Mountain Village

 You wake up to the beautiful views of Huangyaguan, situated in a valley in the heart of the Yanshan Mountains.
 After breakfast, the day’s walk starts up the steep wall steps towards what appears to be a sheer cliff face.
 A steep climb of over 200 steps follows on what is called ‘Heaven's Ladder’.
 After regaining your breath you can take in the stunning views from the top of the ridge and continue walking as the wall now follows the contours of the mountain.
 After a few hours walking the wall then drops down into a valley where you will be warmly welcomed and bedded down in the houses of a local village, a real cultural experience.